foldvarid93/JBC_SolderingStation/README.md

 - [Great Scot](https://www.instructables.com/id/DIY-Arduino-Soldering-Station)
 - [Sparkybg](http://dangerousprototypes.com/forum/index.php?topic=7218.0#p61175)

+## Criterias
-## There are some basic problems with those solution:

-- I don't have an arduino and I don't want to use that.
+There are some basic problems with those solution.
+I don't have an Arduino and I don't want to use that.

+**I wanted to...**
-- I wanted to use PID control to provide stable temperature at the end of the tip.
+- Use PID control to provide stable temperature on the end of the tip :heavy_check_mark:
-- I wanted to use LCD display that I have bought a long-long time ago.
+- Use LCD display that I have bought long-long time ago :heavy_check_mark:
-- I wanted to build the HW with components that I already had.
+- Build the HW with components that I already had :heavy_check_mark:
-- I would implemented the sleep function.
+- Implement sleep function :heavy_check_mark:
-- 3D printed housing with individual design.
+- Make 3D printed housing with individual design :heavy_check_mark:
-- Individual PCB design.
+- Have individual PCB design :heavy_check_mark:
-- I wanted an encoder as user input.
+- Use encoder as user input :heavy_check_mark:
-- I wanted to use SPI thermocouple interface IC.
+- Use SPI thermocouple interface IC :heavy_multiplication_x:

 So, to sum up the above mentioned point there is no universal solution.
 Okay, Unisolder would be the best choice, but I only want a JBC 470 compatible contoller.
 I can't flash PICs, and the schematic is overcomplicated.(Nevertheless, I know that is an UNIversal SOLution for any types of solDERing irons...)
 So I have decided that I will create my own project.
 The main goal was to create a good and cheap alternative, and during the prototyping I would have to learnt (PID, programming, signal processing, a little power electronics, Matlab, etc).